Password cracking: Easy to remember, hard to guess

 Similarly, the more stringent the requirements for password strength, e.g. "have a mix of uppercase and lowercase letters and digits" or "change it monthly", the greater the degree to which users will subvert the system.

 In "The Memorability and Security of Passwords", Jeff Yan et al. examine the effect of advice given to users about a good choice of password.
 They found that passwords based on thinking of a phrase and taking the first letter of each word are just as memorable as naively selected passwords, and just as hard to crack as randomly generated passwords.
 Combining two unrelated words is another good method.
 Having a personally designed "algorithm" for generating obscure passwords is another good method.

 However, asking users to remember a password consisting of a "mix of uppercase and lowercase characters" is similar to asking them to remember a sequence of bits: hard to remember, and only a little bit harder to crack (e.g. only 128 times harder to crack for 7-letter passwords, less if the user simply capitalizes one of the letters).
 Asking users to use "both letters and digits" will often lead to easy-to-guess substitutions such as 'E' → '3' and 'I' → '1': substitutions which are well known to attackers.
 Similarly, typing the password one keyboard row higher is a common trick known to attackers.

 Research detailed in an April 2015 paper by several professors at Carnegie Mellon University shows that people's choices of password structure often follow several known patterns.
 For example, when password requirements require a long minimum length such as 16 characters, people tend to repeat characters or even entire words within their passwords.
 As a result, passwords may be much more easily cracked than their mathematical probabilities would otherwise indicate.
 Passwords containing one digit, for example, disproportionately include it at the end of the password.

 Incidents

 On July 16, 1998, CERT reported an incident where an attacker had found 186,126 encrypted passwords.
 By the time the breach was discovered, 47,642 passwords had already been cracked.

 In December 2009, a major password breach of Rockyou.com occurred that led to the release of 32 million passwords.
 The attacker then leaked the full list of the 32 million passwords (with no other identifiable information) to the internet.
 Passwords were stored in cleartext in the database and were extracted through an SQL injection vulnerability.
-The Imperva Application Defense Center (ADC) did an analysis on the strength of the passwords.
+The Imperva Application Defense Center (ADC) analyzed the strength of the passwords.
 Some of the key findings were: